ranjithsurineni/LLM_Connect/README.md

-# 🤖 Multi-Provider LLM Chatbot
+# 🤖 LLM Connect Multi-Provider Chatbot

 A **Streamlit-based conversational AI application** designed to interface with leading large language model (LLM) APIs including **OpenAI**, **OpenRouter**, and **Hugging Face**.
 This application allows users to securely plug in their own API keys, select models dynamically, and engage in rich, contextual chatbot conversations — all through a seamless, privacy-conscious interface.